1zb/sdf_gen/README.md

 # How to process SDF data for 3D generative models

 This is simplest process I found out for SDF data processing, which is a necessary step for 3D generative models.
 It does not need explicit watertight conversion.
-The SDF package is adapted from [DualSDF](https://github.com/zekunhao1995/DualSDF).
+My projects [3DILG](https://github.com/1zb/3DILG), [3DShape2VecSet](https://github.com/1zb/3DShape2VecSet), [Functional Diffusion](https://1zb.github.io/functional-diffusion/), and [LaGeM](https://1zb.github.io/LaGeM) are based on the code.

 ## :earth_asia: Environment Setup
 You can skip some steps if you already have installed some packages.